RangeVsRange/range-vs-range/README.md

 range-vs-range
 ==============

-Simple, web-based advanced no-limit hold'em training
+Simple, web-based advanced no-limit hold'em training.
+Allows you to play your entire range, instead of just one hand.